 Hand in Hand was created with the belief that every individual, regardless of ability, should have opportunities for fun and personal growth.
 Volunteering helps give our participants a chance to safely try new things and learn new skills, and you might learn

 a thing or two along the way, too!

 We also believe that it's important to take improve the well-being of the entire family, not just the children and adults of the family.
 So, in addition to helping children have full and happy experiences at our programs, you allow their regular caregivers a chance to go to work, grocery shop, or even have an evening out to relax.
 What a gift!

 How old do I need to be before I can volunteer with Hand in Hand?

 Volunteers of all ages are welcome, but volunteers under 16 years old must be accompanied by an adult supervisor.
 Camp Hand in Hand is the exception: volunteers can be as young as 14 years old for that program.

 What activities will I do as a volunteer?

 It depends on which program or event you wish to volunteer for.
 For instance, Camp Hand in Hand is a popular opportunity with high school and college students, as it's during the summer.
 You will be buddied up with a camper and will do all the camp activities (like archery, fishing, horseback riding, crafts, and swimming) alongside them.

-Other volunteer opportunities include helping with Hand-in-Hand Prom, assisting in child care classrooms, helping with painting, gardening, or fall/spring clean up projects at our facility, and volunteering with People with Purpose in the community.
+Other volunteer opportunities include helping with Hand in Hand Prom, assisting in child care classrooms, helping with painting, gardening, or fall/spring clean up projects at our facility, and volunteering with People with Purpose in the community.
 For more details about types of volunteer activities, please contact Dawn Grace or check out our volunteer opportunities below.